prasen832/Google-Stock-Price-Prediction-LSTM-Tensorflow/README.md

 ![stock](Stock.jpg)

 ## Overview
-1. RNN and LSTM are sequential learning models where LSTM is an upgraded model of RNN.
+1. RNN and LSTM are sequential learning models whereas LSTM is an upgraded model of RNN.
-2. The target of this Machine Learning project is to predict the next day's Google stock  open price using LSTM model.
+2. The target of this Machine Learning project is to predict the next day's Google stock  open price using the LSTM model.
-3. An LSTM-based neural network is designed with Keras in Tensorflow 2 to predict the next day's stock open price.
+3. An LSTM-based neural network is designed with Keras in Tensorflow 2 to predict the next day's stock Hihj price.
 4. The prediction stock price graph is exactly following the actual price graph.

 ## Dataset